Track world championships rescheduled for July 2022 - WHIZ News

 It will mark the first outdoor world championships held in the United States, and will be the first worlds to be held in an even-numbered year.
 They had been held in odd numbered years since they started in 1983.

-“It would offer athletics center stage at a very public point of the year,” World Athletics president Seb Coe said in an interview last month.
+“It would offer athletics center stage at a very public point of the year,” Coe said in an interview last month.
 “So let’s look at it from a slightly optimistic way of being able to punch our sport into the homes of many more people over a four-year consecutive cycle.”

 Coe came under criticism when Eugene was awarded the event because of his ties to sportswear company Nike, which was founded there.